AlexXanderGrib/node-tdlib/README.md

 ## ⚙️ Usage

-This is raw wrapper of TDLib.
-It does not (yet) provide any mechanisms for authentication
+This is raw wrapper of TDLib

 ```typescript
 import { Client, Authenticator } from "tdlib-native";